AuvaLab/itext2kg/README.md

 ## Overview

 iText2KG is a Python package designed to incrementally construct consistent knowledge graphs with resolved entities and relations by leveraging large language models for entity and relation extraction from text documents.
 It features zero-shot capability, allowing for knowledge extraction across various domains without specific training.
 The package includes modules for document distillation, entity extraction, and relation extraction, ensuring resolved and unique entities and relationships.
-It continuously updates the KG with new documents and integrates them into Neo4j for visual representation
+It continuously updates the KG with new documents and integrates them into Neo4j for visual representation.

+## 🔥 News
+* [17/09/2024] Latest features:
+  - Now, iText2KG is compatible with all the chat/embeddings models supported by LangChain.
+  - The constructed graph could be further expanded by passing the already extracted entities and relationships to iText2KG.
+  - iText2KG is supported by all Python versions > 3.9.

+* [16/07/2024] We have addressed two major LLM hallucination issues related to KG construction with LLMs when passing the entities list and context to the LLM.
+These issues are:

+  - The LLM might invent entities that do not exist in the provided entities list.
+We handled this problem by replacing the invented entities with the most similar ones from the input entities list.
+  - The LLM might fail to assign a relation to some entities from the input entities list, causing a "forgetting effect."
+We handled this problem by reprompting the LLM to extract relations for those entities.

 ## Installation